 Theres also a new Zender tail spoiler in there.
 I'd always planned to fit this in place of the duck tail as it restores the Kamm Tail look of the original design as in the Zender promo pic on the left.

-The Alfa Spider is a beautiful Pinifarina design and is probably one of the last chances us regular folk will have to afford a classic Italian roadster as values spiral.
-This is an 87 S3 with the revvy 2.0 Twin Cam on Twin Dellorto carbs in Rosso and it included the very rare three window hard top with heated windows.
-Overall its solid, but needs some non structural welding, mechanical work and quite a bit of tidying.....so its perfect to use as a Retromod :)
+The Alfa Spider is a beautiful Pinifarina design and is probably one of the last chances us regular folk will have to afford a classic Italian roadster as values spiral wth them currently hovering around the £12k mark for a decent one.
+This is an 87 S3 with the revvy 2.0 Twin Cam on Twin Dellorto carbs in Rosso and it included the very rare pinin three window hard top with heated rear window.
+Its all original, the factory never made a RHD model (they were all dealer conversions) so all of the engine components, wiring and other gear are in the right place and beautiful.
+Overall its solid, but needs some non structural welding, mechanical work, small body dents removed and some retromodding :)

 Suffering from Garage Boredom over lockdown, I needed a project....

 REAR BUMPER SIDE SPLIT REPAIR